 Tips to Prevent Drug Residues

 - Use drugs properly.
-Follow label directions or your veterinarian's instructions.
+Follow the label directions or your veterinarian's instructions.

 - Keep accurate records of all treatments for at least 2 years.

 - Train employees and family members on drug use and residue prevention, even if they do not usually treat animals.

 - Take your time when treating or shipping animals and confirm animal identification to prevent mistakes.

 - Identify cows with permanent identification (such as an 840 tag) as well as treated-cow ID (such as leg bands or marking paint).